cyberark/conjur-service-broker/README.md

       >

     - `CONJUR_AUTHN_LOGIN`:
       the identity of a Conjur Host (of the form `host/host-id`) with `create` and `update` privileges on `CONJUR_POLICY`.
-This account is used to add and remove Hosts from Conjur policy as apps are deployed to or removed from PCF.
+This account is used to add and remove Hosts from Conjur policy as apps are deployed to or removed from the platform.

       If you are using Enterprise Conjur, you should add an annotation on the Service Broker Host in policy to indicate which platform the Service Broker is used on.
 The policy you load should similar to:
       ```yaml
       - !host
         id: cf-service-broker